Skip to content

 </html>

-The POST standard form is the most common calling method.
+The POST standard form parameter passing is the most common calling method.

-Since parameters are sent through the request body in JSON format, their original types are retained, and the function does not need to perform type conversion.
+Since parameters are sent in JSON format through the request body, the original types of the parameters are retained, and the function does not need to perform type conversion.

-In this example, the x parameter received by the function will be an integer, requiring no type conversion.
+In this example, the x parameter received by the function is an integer, requiring no type conversion.

 Text Only